Telesphore-Lontsi/Eutopia/README.md

-# Eutopia - CyberSecurity HomeLab
+# CyberSecurity HomeLab Setup

 ## Objective
-Eutopia project aimed to design and implement a fully virtualized and scalable cybersecurity homelab that simulates real-world attack and defense scenarios, enabling hands-on practice in ethical hacking, threat detection, incident response, and malware analysis using industry-standard tools and technologies.
+This project aimed to design and implement a fully virtualized and scalable cybersecurity homelab that simulates real-world attack and defense scenarios, enabling hands-on practice in ethical hacking, threat detection, incident response, and malware analysis using industry-standard tools and technologies.

-## 🛠️ Skills Gained by Setting Up the Lab
+## 🛠️ Skills Gained

 | 🗂️ Category                          | 🧠 Skills Learned                                                                                                     |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------------------|